ac-asks/Monash-SeekerSpace/Presentation/Speech.md

 **Intro**
+Just some clarification - although our team name is IDLE Master race, our project name is Monash Seeker Space

-Does everyone remember playing a classic game of tiggey or Cops n Robbers?
+Does everyone remember playing a classic - age-old game of tiggey or Cops n Robbers?

-Basically it involes a chaser and a runner.
+For those of you who have been unfortunate to have missed out, it basically involves a chaser and a runner.

-How you would have played this game would be that there would be several chasers or cops, and several runners, or robbers.
+How you would have played this game would be that there would be 1 or several chasers or cops, and several runners, or robbers.

-The cops' task would to catch robbers usually by tapping.

-The robbers' task would be to run and stay uncaught for as long as possible, usually by dodging or hiding.

-However, the problem with doing that today is that, it is way too efficient for robbers to win by hiding in a random bush.
+We're want to bring it back!
+Bring back the fun of chasing and running that we had as a kid.

-We've decided to add a twist to this game by including the use of phones, GPS, and internet.
+We've decided to add a modern twist to this game by including the use of phones, GPS, and internet.

 Robbers would have trackers, and coppers would have a sensor which tells them when they are getting hotter or colder towards a particular robber.
 Essentially coppers would have an assistant which allows them to find robbers when the play area is increased.